| Discrete and Analog Sensors |

 The wire wrap back panel allows for wire-wrap connections to your NetGuardian's alarms, analog inputs, and control relays.

-It's 11:56 PM on Sunday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 4:01 AM on Monday at our Fresno, CA, USA headquarters.
+It's early in the morning, but we'll start on your quote as soon as we get into the office.